 Kourtney also swears by the stuff for keeping her immune system boosted, which is especially important for someone whose sick days could end up costing thousands of dollars.
 “I don’t take medicine at all,” she says.

 I ask Kourtney if she’s become a connoisseur of water paraphernalia—special bottles, infusers, that sort of thing.
 “I do love glass water bottles,” she says.
 [As do we; Bkr bottles, $35, are the best.]
 “But for the gym, I don’t.
-I try to not use bottles at home, and drink from a glass.
+I try to not use bottles at home and drink from a glass.
 I have a filter—just for the environment, you know?”

 As much as water is a constant in Kourtney’s life, so is working out.
 Figuring someone like Kourtney must be familiar with every type of fitness class and system on the market, I ask her to name her favorite and least favorite.
 “My favorite workout is at home with my trainer, because it’s fun,” she says.
 “I like being at my house.
-We go on the basketball court where my kids can play, and we turn on music.
+We go to the basketball court where my kids can play, and we turn on music.
 Khloé will usually come.
 The other day, I did one with Khloé and Rob.
 Or my friends Stephanie and Jen will come over. … We’ll usually do those on the weekends so we don’t feel like we’re torturing ourselves.”
 But even when she’s at home, Kourtney is committed to hitting her workouts hard.
 “Once in a while, we’ll try to do a full ab day where like half the workout is abs,” she says.
 “It’s intense.”

 Kourtney isn’t shy about naming her least favorite workout.
 “SoulCycle—it’s just not for me,” she says.
 “I go in, I feel like I have no clue what I’m doing, no clue about turning that knob thing; I can’t tell the difference between one move and the next.
 It’s just so not for me.”
 I crack up at her honesty.
 “And the music is not for me,” she continues.
 “I don’t know, maybe I’ve been to the wrong classes—I’ve only tried it twice—and maybe I’ve had the wrong teacher.
 But every time I’ve been I’m like, Why on earth?
 How is everyone obsessed with this?”